schmich/Windows-Lock-Mute/README.md

 # Windows-Lock-Mute
 Automatically mute Windows when you lock your workstation.

-The mute state will be restored to its previous setting when you unlock your workstation.
+The mute state is restored to its previous setting when you unlock your workstation.

 ## Installing